App Licensing – How-To

 How can I test different error messages from the licensing server?

-On the licensing page in your developer profile at AndroidPIT, you can set up a response code that will be send by the licensing server.
+On the licensing page in your developer profile at AndroidPIT, you can set up a response code that will be sent by the licensing server.
 This is useful if you want to test if your application correctly responds to the error messages from our license server.
 To accomplish this, just select the appropriate value from the drop down list.
 Then, the license server will always answer with the selected response code if you are logged in with your developer account on your test device.

 The App Center stores the result of the last request for at least a day or until the mobile device is able to contact our license server through the internet.
 To disable this caching, you can enable the debug mode in the license checker.
 To do this just call setDebug(true).
 This will disable caching of all requests send to the App Center.
 Donʼt forget to turn off debug mode before publishing your app.